rosarobert/COSC-499-FDB/README.md

 An API that uses the First Databank database to find the following things:
   * Query drugs
   * Query Allergies
-  * Find harmful interactions that could occur with a drug
+  * Harmful interactions that could occur with a drug

 ## Dependencies
 This API uses the following technologies